betaflight/betaflight/docs/Blackbox.md

 ### Choosing a serial port for the OpenLog
 First, tell the Blackbox to log using a serial port (rather than to an onboard dataflash chip).
-Go to the Configurator's CLI tab, enter `set blackbox_device=0` to switch logging to serial (this is the default setting), and save.
+Go to the Configurator's CLI tab, enter `set blackbox_device=SERIAL` to switch logging to serial, and save.

 You need to let Cleanflight know which of [your serial ports][] you connect your OpenLog to (i.e. the Blackbox port),